Pacey Witter: Season 3

 After failing grades, Pacey has to complete an English Class project – starring in a school production of Barefoot in the Park.
-Coincidentally, Andie is the Assistant Director of the play and they eventually manage to work well on the project together.
+Coincidentally, Andie is the assistant director of the play and they eventually manage to work well on the project together.
 Although semi-coerced into doing the play, Pacey eventually finds that he enjoys it and has fun playing the character of Paul.
 After the show, he and Andie talk a bit and mend fences, deciding to start anew as friends.

 As the season progresses, Pacey realizes he may have feelings for Joey, which worries him.
 He gets into a fight with a bully who admits to vandalizing a mural Joey paints for the school, and as punishment, he is assigned to mentor a young, neglected boy with a rebellious attitude not unlike Pacey's.

 To encourage Joey's art, Pacey rents her a wall.
 He eventually acts on his feelings and kisses Joey.
 She reacts furiously to the possible implications on their friendships.
 Pacey is also extremely concerned about the possible demise of his friendship with Dawson due to his feelings for Joey.
 He attempts to tell Dawson during a camping trip but chickens out.

 Pacey's childhood friend, Will Krudski, comes along on a spring break visit to Dawson's Aunt Gwen in Stolen Kisses.
 While there Pacey and Joey feel tense and uncomfortable.
 Joey eventually admits to Pacey that she felt a spark when he touched her.
 Pacey counts to 10 and kisses her.
 However, Dawson's aunt interrupts the kiss.
 Later that night they both confess their feelings for each other, both saying that even though it's tearing them apart they can't get rid of it.

-When Dawson accidentally learns of Pacey and Joey's burgeoning relationship from Jen weeks after it begins, he reacts furiously to what he feels is Pacey's betrayal.
-He ends his friendship with Pacey and forces Joey to choose between them.
-Joey breaks up with Pacey out of loyalty to her best friend and her hope to limit the fallout to the trio’s long-standing friendship.
+When Dawson accidentally learns of Pacey and Joey's burgeoning relationship from Jen weeks after it begins, he reacts furiously.
+He ends his friendship with Pacey and vies for Joey’s attention.
+Joey, sensing her actions could end her friendship with Dawson permanently, reluctantly breaks things off with Pacey.
 Despite this, Dawson refuses to forgive Pacey.

 During the Anti-prom, Pacey goes with Andie as his date, and Joey goes with Dawson.
 She gets uncomfortable with the situation, and Jack encourages her to attempt to set an example for Dawson and Pacey.
 She asks Pacey to dance with her, infuriating Dawson and leading to another fight.
+Joey again chooses her friendship with Dawson.